Return to search page.

 H. Preston Dawson, a horse trainer, was born July 20, 1916 in Kentucky, the son of Howard Preston Dawson, Sr. and Nettie B. Baker Dawson [source: West Virginia Deaths Index].
 Preston Dawson died in Wheeling, WV, and is buried in Springfield, KY.

-Subjects: Jockeys, Horsemen, Trainers, & The Derby, Migration East
+Subjects: Jockeys, Horsemen, Horse Breeders, Trainers, & The Derby, Migration East

 Geographic Region: Wheeling, West Virginia / Springfield, Washington County, Kentucky